20/21 term dates and schedules coming soon.

 Students are accepted into the Centre for Advanced Training (CAT) on the understanding that they attend regularly.
-Repeated absence can be detrimental to a student’s musical progress, is very disruptive to ensemble work and could result in the loss of the place.
+Repeated absence can be detrimental to a student’s musical progress, and is very disruptive to ensemble work.

 Fees and Financial Support